 DECLARING OR CHANGING A MAJOR/CHANGING ADVISORS

 Students declare their major using an online form.
 The same form can be used to change a major, to add a second major, add a minor, and to change their advisor.
-Students are required to have an advisor in each of their major programs and it is recommended that they also have an advisor in each minor that they are pursuing.
+Students declaring multiple majors may be required to have an advisor in each of their majors depending on the programs.
+It is recommended that students also have an advisor in each minor that they are pursuing.